FAQ list for Fall 2009 AST 2002 Section 0004

 A: Show me documentation about your absence, and look up

 on the course websites what you missed.
-You have about
+You have

-10 days to make up the work and turn it in to me.
+to make up the work and turn it in to me.

 Generally, if you don't turn it in in a timely fashion,

 I can't give you the points for it.
-If I get lax

 Q:I've already bought a plane ticket and

-made travel plans for a day that we have class
+made travel plans for a day that we have class.

 Can I make up the in-class work